Alcohol (drug): Diabetes

 Alcohol consumption can cause hypoglycemia in diabetics on certain medications, such as insulin or sulfonylurea, by blocking gluconeogenesis.
 Alcohol increases insulin response to glucose promoting fat storage and hindering carbohydrate and fat oxidation.
-This excess processing in the liver acetyl CoA can lead to fatty liver disease and eventually alcoholic liver disease.
+This excess processing in the liver of acetyl CoA can lead to fatty liver disease and eventually alcoholic liver disease.
 This progression can lead to further complications, alcohol-related liver disease may cause exocrine pancreatic insufficiency, the inability to properly digest food due to a lack or reduction of digestive enzymes made by the pancreas.